wellrestedphp/wellrested/docs/source/index.rst

 Lazy Loading
 ^^^^^^^^^^^^

 Handlers and middleware can be registered using `factory functions`_ so that they are only instantiated if needed.
-This way, a Web service with hundreds of handlers and middleware still only creates instances required for the current request-response cycle.
+This way, a Web service with hundreds of handlers and middleware only creates instances required for the current request-response cycle.

 Extensible
 ^^^^^^^^^^

-All classes are coded to interfaces to allow you to provide your own implementations and use them in place of the built-in classes.
-For example, if your Web service needs to be able to dispatch middleware that implements a different interface, you can provide your own custom ``DispatcherInterface`` implementation.
+Most classes are coded to interfaces to allow you to provide your own implementations and use them in place of the built-in classes.
+For example, if your Web service needs to be able to dispatch middleware that implements a third-party interface, you can provide your own custom ``DispatcherInterface`` implementation.

 Example
 -------